Skip to main content

 Other highly regarded programs include:

-As you can see, the big brands work hard to get their loyalty programs right, and they have the resources to provide highly valuable incentives.
+As you can see, the big brands work hard to get their hotel guest loyalty programs right, and they have the resources to provide highly valuable incentives.
 However, independent hotels can use the same formulas on a smaller scale and still see good results.
 Often it can help to find a loyalty program vendor that you can join.

 How to build customer loyalty at your hotel